wordofwarning/wordofwarning.org/coronavirus/index.md

 <span style='font-variant: small-caps'>[back to top](/coronavirus)</span>
 ##### Opportunities/commissions
 • Greater Mcr Combined Authority's Culture team announce opportunities to help artists, freelancers + organisations that *aren't* in their portfolio at <a href="http://twitter.com/GM_Culture" target="_blank">@GM_Culture</a>.
-• Homotopia <a href="http://homotopia.net/about/commissions" target="_blank">offer £250-£1,000 seed commissions to LGBTQIA artists</a> — to make imaginative new work suitable for the current climate; 50% reserved for NW (*d/l 22 April*).
 • Live Art Development Agency <a href="http://www.thisisliveart.co.uk/opportunities/two-online-home-based-collaborative-residencies-call-for-proposals" target="_blank">offer two online, home-based collaborative residencies (£1,000 each)</a> — the first of a series of commissions they'll be offering over the coming weeks (*d/l 27 April*).
 • <a href="http://livestreamarchive.co.uk/contact" target="_blank">Live Stream Archive</a> — share a recording of a performance to add to their temporary digital archive.
 • MIF are repurposing some of their artist development funds to <a href="http://mif.co.uk/creatives_call_out" target="_blank">offer opportunities to GM-based artists + creatives</a> (*d/l end of April*).